TOOLKIT

 • Ask your council member to support this sentencing reform too.

 • Explain why you support this reform.
-Check out the background information below for ideas.
+Check out the talking points below for ideas.

 • Ask for a meeting with your council member if you feel comfortable!